Highlights of the year:

 And then there is Flat Stanley.
 After reading the original book about Flat Stanley, we each send our very own Flat Stanley to a friend or relative who can take him on an adventure with them.
 Sometimes one of our Stanleys may go on errands or a picnic.
 Our Flat Stanleys will send us postcards or pictures of his travels.
 Eventually he will come back to us.
 It is exciting to see all of the places Stanley will go!!
 We sure do keep our postmaster busy with all the letter-writing we do!

 Each month we "visit" one of the continents of the world through our geography studies.
 We read and do research and create interesting projects to present to our classmates.
 After we have completed a unit on a continent, we have a passport party.
 One of the highlights is having food, games, or an art activity from that area.
 Our parents are great at providing props and costumes to make it a great day!

 Guide Dogs - An excellent field trip, we go to San Rafael where they train the dogs to help blind people.
 We see the dogs in the different stages of training.
 These dogs are almost as smart as me!

 Nature Hikes - Learning how to walk in nature and appreciate its beauty is a life-long skill.
-Whether we are hiking around the summit of Mt.
-Diablo or around Lodi Lake, we are always looking for "treasure."
+We are always looking for "treasure" on our hikes around Lodi Lake Wilderness Area.
 We record animal habitats and plants with our digital devices and create albums and ABC books later in our school's computer lab.
 Our teacher reminds us what poison oak looks like and how not to trample all over the wildlife.